laurenharveyy/Kindergarten-Immunization-Records/README.md

 24. Ommitting Alpine County, the counties with the greatest percent increase are Sierra County (26.92%), Alameda County (2.33%), and Inyo County (2.33%). ![DTPpercentincrease','Counties with greatest percent increase in DTP vaccinations'](/DTPpercentincrease.png)
 25. Now sort Column H from A --> Z. This will place the counties with the lowest negative percentages (largest percent decrease) at the top.
 Your answer for the counties with the greatest percent decrease should be Trinity County (-14.21%), Nevada County (-11.71%), and Shasta County (-11.26%). !['DTPpercentdecrease','Counties with greatest percvent decrease in DTP vaccinations'](/DTPpercentdecrease.png)

-### Question 7: Of the counties with the greatest percent decrease in DTP vaccinations among students (Trinity, Nevada, and Shasta), what was the percent change in vaccine exemptions (including both PBEs and PMEs)?
+### Question 7: Of the counties with the greatest percent decrease in DTP vaccinations among incoming kindergartneners (Trinity, Nevada, and Shasta), what was the percent change in vaccine exemptions (including both PBEs and PMEs)?
 1. Create a pivot table in "Student Data."
 Set the row as "County" and the value as "nPBE" for the number of students with Personal Belief Exemptions for each county.
 2. Create a filter for County and select only Trinity, Nevada, and Shasta.
 3. Create a filter for year and choose 2000 (for the 2000-2001 school year). <br> !['Personal Belief Exemptions 2000','Pivot table of personal belief exemptions for the 2000-2001 school year'](/PBE2000.png)